Alexandra Hunt: Congressional campaign

+Philadelphia controller campaign

 Following Rebecca Rhynhart's resignation as Philadelphia city controller in order to run for mayor of Philadelphia, Hunt declared her candidacy in the 2023 special election to fill the position.
+She expressed support for paying reparations to Black people.
+She placed second in the primary election with 31% of the vote.

 Personal life

 Hunt has coached youth soccer, but was asked to leave her position when parents found out about her past sex work.
-She had an abortion when she was 18 years old and survived domestic violence and two sexual assaults.
+She had an abortion when she was 18 years old and claims to have survived domestic violence and two sexual assaults.